CTCARES for Child Care Businesses (Care Package)

 - Business support and incentives: These include:

 - Group and individual business coaching and training, funding application support, and incentives coordinated and led by our trusted partner, Women’s Business Development Council (WBDC).
-They can help you with business questions.
+They can help you with business questions — and be sure to check out WBDC’s dedicated child care page.
 We will post more information here as additional support is announced.

 - OEC is working to support the fiscal health of centers and homes.
 Through a consulting agreement with Opportunities Exchange, we are using their resources to inform our thinking and advance our work in the areas of Shared Services and Staffed Family Child Care Networks.
 This article, The Iron Triangle: A Simple Formula for Financial Policy in ECE Programs presents a framework for budgeting for revenue that is founded on three important considerations: full enrollment, full fee collection, and revenues that cover the per-child cost.